nehach028/rest-server/README.md

 # REST API:  rest-server

-A rest api server that process JSON request and send JSON response.If request body is not valid json send error json as response
+A rest api server that process JSON request/response.If request body is not valid json, it sends error message into json response

+## Requirments

+The application was created with node js/express and javascript and requires node and yarn

+## TL;DR

+To get it installed and launched:

+* Download or Clone the Repository
+* Install all dependencies with `yarn install`
+* Start the server with `node app.js`
+* After starting the server hit the URL:http://localhost:8000/v1/resultsuse into any rest api tool
+* To post a request use any restapi tool ex: postman or RESTClient
+* Example request and response can be found at : [request](https://github.com/nehach028/rest-server/blob/master/request.json) and [response](https://github.com/nehach028/rest-server/blob/master/response.json)
+* To test applicaion run : `yarn run test`

-# REST API application
+## REST API routes

 The REST API app is described below.The request header Content-Type: application/json needs to be selected.

 ## POST Json request